Almaden Minerals (NYSEAMERICAN:AAU) Receives New Coverage from Analysts at StockNews.com

-Analysts at StockNews.com started coverage on shares of Almaden Minerals (NYSEAMERICAN:AAU – Get Rating) (TSE:AMM) in a research note issued to investors on Tuesday.
+Equities research analysts at StockNews.com started coverage on shares of Almaden Minerals (NYSEAMERICAN:AAU – Get Rating) (TSE:AMM) in a research report issued to clients and investors on Friday.
 The brokerage set a “sell” rating on the basic materials company’s stock.

 Almaden Minerals Stock Performance

 An institutional investor recently raised its position in Almaden Minerals stock.
 Mirae Asset Global Investments Co.
-Ltd. raised its holdings in shares of Almaden Minerals Ltd. (NYSEAMERICAN:AAU – Get Rating) (TSE:AMM) by 6.1% in the 1st quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
-The firm owned 2,644,080 shares of the basic materials company’s stock after buying an additional 152,310 shares during the period.
+Ltd. raised its position in shares of Almaden Minerals Ltd. (NYSEAMERICAN:AAU – Get Rating) (TSE:AMM) by 6.1% during the 1st quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
+The institutional investor owned 2,644,080 shares of the basic materials company’s stock after purchasing an additional 152,310 shares during the quarter.
 Mirae Asset Global Investments Co.
-Ltd. owned about 1.93% of Almaden Minerals worth $948,000 at the end of the most recent reporting period.
-Institutional investors own 3.54% of the company’s stock.
+Ltd. owned 1.93% of Almaden Minerals worth $948,000 as of its most recent SEC filing.
+3.54% of the stock is currently owned by institutional investors and hedge funds.

 Almaden Minerals Company Profile